In this guide we’ll take a look at the best impact drivers for the UK market.

 Impact Drivers are specifically designed to automatically overcome resistance encountered when driving.
 The user no longer has to apply extra force, as when using regular drills and Drill Drivers.

-The Impact Driver is used where power is more important than precision.
+The best Impact Driver is used where power is more important than precision.
 It is great for driving larger screws and fasteners into harder wood, masonry and even sheet rock.
 Large screws can be secured 3 times faster than with a Drill Driver, and with much less effort.
 It is also perfect for tightening or loosening rusted bolts.